maubanel/UE5-Static-Meshes/importing-mesh/README.md

 ![](../images/line3.png)

 What if we have meshes that were not designed for Nanites.
 You can use a height map to displace the geometry then make adjustments to the normal map.
-If you do not have a height map you can use **Substance Designer** to spit out a height map.
+If you do not have a height map you can use **Substance Designer** to export a height map.
 This is not perfect but will demonstrate a possible work around.

 <br>

 ---

 ##### `Step 1.`\|`ITSM`|:small_blue_diamond:

 Download a model of the lsu football receiver glove called [SM_SoloLSUGlove.fbx.zip](../Assets/SM_SoloLSUGlove.fbx.zip).
-Unzip the file then drag and drop it in the **Meshes** folder in Unreal.
+Unzip the file.

 ![download and unzip sm_sololsuglove.fbx](images/downloadGlove.png)